RubinderS/Crypt-AES/README.md

 # Node-Crypt

-CLI tool to encrypt files or folders using AES
+Cli tool to encrypt files or folders using AES

 Usage:-